I love Lou Mannheim, the old sage in Wall Street who tries—patiently, unsuccessfully—to steer Bud Fox away from Gordon Gekko’s orbit.

 Have we spent so much time scrutinizing private actors that we’ve underweighted the most powerful market participant of all?

 Bud’s edge on Blue Star Airlines now reads like innocence.
-Compared to a world in which capital flows respond instantly to government posture, it feels almost harmless.
+Compared to a world in which capital flows pivot on government posture, it feels almost harmless.

 And yet the underlying concern is unchanged.

-Markets are supposed to aggregate information efficiently.
-But when the most important inputs are unpredictable decisions by concentrated power, efficiency begins to look like choreography.
-There are winners, certainly—but there are also counterparties.
+Markets are supposed to aggregate information.
+But when the most important inputs are discretionary decisions by concentrated power, aggregation begins to look less like discovery and more like anticipation.

-In the short run, someone is on the wrong side of every “insight.”
+In the short run, someone is always on the wrong side of an “insight.”

-In the long run, the question is whether the system itself absorbs the cost.
+In the long run, the question is whether the system itself absorbs the cost—or merely redistributes it.

 It is, undeniably, a fascinating time to be an investor.